-Note: The content of this article applies only to 2010.
+Note: The content of this article applies only to the 2010 tax year.
 It is included here for reference only.
 Did your family inherit an estate in 2010?
 If so, you have a rare opportunity: You can opt to use either the 2010 or 2011 tax rules.
 For inheritors of large estates, selecting the right approach could result in major tax savings.

 The 2010 rules: No estate tax, but potential capital gains tax